 - The structure of their master’s in communication program, and the core concepts that are covered through classes and projects

-- Advice for students on any master’s thesis, comprehensive examination, and/or capstone project requirements
+- Advice for students on navigating their course selections, and completing any master’s thesis, comprehensive examination, practicum, and/or capstone project requirements

 - How students can optimize their applications for these programs